Marclie/SuaveStateScanner/README.md

 * `orders` - The 'orders' parameter defines the orders of derivatives desired for computation.
    This parameter is required and must be a list of integers.
-   If this parameter is not provided, the default value '[1]' will be used. (default: [1])
+   The default value '[1]' will be used if this parameter is not provided. (default: [1])

 * `width` - The 'width' parameter defines the width of the stencil used for finite differences.
-   This parameter is optional and must be a positive integer greater than max order.
+   This parameter is optional and must be a positive integer greater than the max order.
    If this parameter is not provided, the default value '8' or 'max(orders)+3' will be used. (default: 8)

 * `cutoff` - The 'cutoff' parameter defines the number of points from the right of the center that is included in the stencils.